 You’ve probably seen Squarespace’s ads on TV, but can it live up to its own hype?
-We wanted to find out, so we took a close up, in-depth look.
+We wanted to find out, so we took a close up look.
 In our research, Squarespace performed extremely well.

 Squarespace is perfect for creatives – it has the best quality features and the best template designs on the market.

 If you want a website that looks like it was built by a developer, then Squarespace is your top choice.
 But is there a catch?
 Do you have to pay through the nose for Squarespace’s high quality services?
 How many price plans does it have – and which is best for you?